Program overview

 Featured Experiences

-The Bachelor of Arts & Science in Art & Environmental Science program offers a variety of unique experiences that enhance student learning, including:
+The Bachelor of Arts & Science - Art & Environmental Science program offers a variety of unique experiences that enrich the educational journey:

 Career Options

-Graduates of the Bachelor of Arts & Science in Art & Environmental Science program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Arts & Science - Art & Environmental Science program can pursue a variety of career paths in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.